Get 50% off your first two months of accountancy heaven!

 Then there’s the ultradian rhythm theory, which suggests our brains are only able to stay focused for up to 90 minutes at a time.
 Managing our energy levels for longer periods becomes evidently easier if regular breaks are taken throughout the day.

-One method of doing so is The Pomodoro Technique, a productivity hack which advocates a 25 minutes on/5 minutes off strategy.
+One method of doing so is The Pomodoro Technique, a productivity hack that advocates a 25 minutes on/5 minutes off strategy.
 There’s not an awful lot of tasks you can complete in such a short period, but getting yourself a nice cup of the good stuff fits nicely into that time frame and reduces the risk of getting distracted by a more lengthy task (or more likely, falling into a black hole of Youtube videos of people falling over).

 Freelancers have busy lifestyles, often even busier than regular employees.
 But the ability to march to the beat of their own drum and work at their own pace means they always have a mandate to stop what they’re doing and embrace the sweet aroma of their favourite roast.